johnjosephhorton/johnjosephhorton.github.io/papers/marginal-ideas/index.md

 ---
 title: "Marginal ideas"
+description: >-
-description: "Entrepreneurs crowd into promising startup ideas without internalizing the business-stealing costs they impose on one another.
+  Entrepreneurs crowd into promising startup ideas without internalizing the business-stealing costs they impose on one another.
 The paper shows that the least promising idea that still attracts funding—the marginal idea—can therefore offer the highest social return.
-It develops a sufficient statistic for this congestion and estimates it using 37,818 U.S. startups grouped into 2,045 idea niches."
+It develops a sufficient statistic for this congestion and estimates it using 37,818 U.S. startups grouped into 2,045 idea niches.
 canonical: "https://john-joseph-horton.com/papers/marginal-ideas/"
 ---